valenpendragon/combat-modeler/ReadMe.md

 considered "gaps" in values.
 Gaps occur when values in a column do not cover all possible integers from the lowest to the highest value.

+__Note__: If you do not wish to use scaling, use Column A for the numbers you wish to use in the combat tables and leave dashes in the other columns.
+That is not an invalid setup.
+The program will ignore as unused Columns B, C, or D if they are all dashes.
+It will display a message indicating that it is ignoring a column.

 ### Outcome (Column 5)

 The fifth column must be Outcome.
 This should be contain the combat outcomes